Chevrolet Corvette (C6): Z06

 The pace car (orange Corvette) leads the field at the 2007 Indianapolis 500.

 The Z06 arrived for the 2006 model year as a homologation vehicle in the third quarter of 2005 and is the lightest of all Corvette models.
 The Z06 was equipped with the largest-displacement small-block engine ever produced, a new 7011 cc V8 engine codenamed the LS7.
 The engine has a power output of 505 hp at 6,300 rpm and 470 lbft at 4,800 rpm of torque.
-Until the introduction of LT6 engine in October 2021, LS7 was the most powerful production naturally aspirated engine made by General Motors.
+Until the introduction of the LT6 engine in October 2021, the LS7 was the most powerful production naturally-aspirated engine made by General Motors.
 In addition to the larger displacement engine, the Corvette Z06 has a dry sump oiling system, and connecting rods made out of titanium alloy.
 The frame of the Z06 is constructed from aluminum, saving 136 lb over the prior generation C5's steel frame.
 Other weight saving measures such as balsa wood/carbon fiber composite floors and a magnesium alloy engine cradle were used.
 The Z06's body differentiates itself from the standard Corvette with its larger front and rear fenders and an intake inlet scoop on the front bumper.
 The front fenders are constructed with carbon fiber and the rear fenders contain ducts to aid in cooling the rear brakes.
 The Z06 weighed 3130 lb, giving it a weight to power ratio of 6.2 lb/hp, allowing it to achieve a fuel economy of 15 mpgus in the city and 24 mpgus on the highway.
 The Z06 was the official pace car for both the 2006 Daytona 500 and the Indianapolis 500 race.
 Car and Driver recorded a 0–60 mph acceleration time of 3.6 seconds and 1/4 mile in 11.7 seconds at 125 mph in October 2005.
 The Z06 contains the following enhancements over the standard C6 Corvette: